hoffmangroup/segway/doc/segway.rst

 cannot start the next round of training before all regions in the previous round are done.
 So if you specify three regions, one of which is 10 Mbp long, and the other are 100 kbp, the 10 Mbp region is going to be a limiting factor.
+You can use :option:`--split-sequences` (see above) to put an upper bound on region size.

 Troubleshooting
 ===============